ASR

 After submitting ASRs, we strongly recommend that faculty send follow-up messages to individual students offering encouragement and support.
 Sample student messages are provided here.

-One important function of ASRs is letting students know that they are not performing well in class.
-It is possible for students to be unaware of attendance policies or missed assignments.
+One important function of ASRs is letting students know they are not performing well in class.
+Students can be unaware of attendance policies or missed assignments.
 Students who are struggling with assignments may not know how to get help.
-When submitted early, faculty can use ASRs to alert students about their performance status and provide information on resources.
+When submitted early, faculty can use ASRs to alert students about their performance status and provide resource information.
 Faculty can use ASRs to identify students who need more support and reach out to those students to offer assistance and encouragement.
 Certain cases (e.g., specific reasons, recommended actions, multiple ASRs) can trigger proactive advising outreach by academic advisors or success coaches.
 ASRs are part of a system that involves students, faculty, and advisors working together to develop pathways for success.

 If you have any concerns regarding a student’s well-being or changes in behavior, please contact the Office of the Dean of Students for direct assistance.